List of characters in the Breaking Bad franchise: Skinny Pete

-Christian Ortega
+Combo

 Christian "Combo" Ortega (played by Rodney Rush) is Jesse's friend and a dealer of his methamphetamine.
 He is also revealed to have been the one who originally owned the RV that Walt and Jesse cooked meth in, which Combo had sold to Jesse for $1,400 without his family's knowledge, which provides a big clue for Hank when tracking down "Heisenberg".
 He once got in legal trouble as a juvenile for stealing a Baby Jesus from a Nativity display, but was helped by Kim Wexler who served as his public defender.

 Combo is later killed in "Mandala" when a rival drug group corners him while he is dealing methamphetamine on "foreign turf."
 Combo calls his friend Skinny Pete to report two men are "mad eyeballing" him.
 As he hangs up the phone, a kid on a bicycle shoots him several times, killing him on the street.
 Combo's death drives Jesse to spiral into drug addiction.
 Jesse eventually learns that the kid is Tomas Cantillo, the little brother of his new girlfriend Andrea and that Combo was murdered as part of a gang initiation.
 Jesse subsequently seeks retribution upon the dealers for Combo's murder and the murder of Tomas, putting him at odds with Gus Fring.